ami-iit/jaxsim/README.md

 making sure to obtain `sdformat ≥ 13.0` and `gz-tools ≥ 2.0`.

 You don't need to install the entire Gazebo Sim suite.
-For example, on Ubuntu, you can only install the `libsdformat13 gz-tools2` packages.
+For example, on Ubuntu, it is sufficient to install the `libsdformat*` and `gz-tools2` packages.

 If you need GPU support, follow the official [installation instructions][jax_gpu] of JAX.